jsnewby/rust_middleware/docs/middleware-guide.md

 ## Verification

 The middleware has a -v option, which walks back through the chain, checking the DB version against the one that the node reports.
-You can use this to verify your database
+You can use this to verify your database.

 ## Loading sets of blocks